You are here

 Col de Malaure (2536m) ABOVE Abriès

 Malaure means ‘bad wind’.
-Like its neighbours the Col du Bouchet and the Col de Valpreyvere, is often enveloped in ‘nebbia’ (fog in italian), clouds which come up from the valley of the Po and fade at the border with Italy.
+Like its neighbours the Col du Bouchet and the Col de Valpreyvere, it is often enveloped in ‘nebbia’ (fog in italian), clouds which come up from the valley of the Po and fade at the border with Italy.
 Some historians think that Hannibal in his crossing of the Alps would have used this col in preference to the higher Col de la Traversette above Ristolas.

 Col Lacroix (2299m) ABOVE Ristolas

-Rhododendrons au col Lacroix (Ristolas)
+Rhododendrons at Col Lacroix (Ristolas)

-Col Lacroix links the valley of the Guil at the Echalp de Ristolas with the Val Pellice in Italy.
+Col Lacroix links the valley of the Guil at the Echalp of Ristolas with the Val Pellice in Italy.
 The sides of the valley leading up to the pass are covered in rhododendrons.
 Col Lacroix, relatively low, has always been a commercial route between the region and the Protestant valleys of Piedmont.
 But soldiers, cattle-rustlers, and partisan have passed this way as well.
 Still visible are the remains of the Refuge Napoléon, built at the end of the 19th century and destroyed during the Second World War.

 Col de la Traversette (2947m) ABOVE Ristolas